fastify/fastify-redis/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/fastify/fastify-redis/badge.svg)](https://snyk.io/test/github/fastify/fastify-redis)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

-Fastify Redis connection plugin, with this you can share the same Redis connection in every part of your server.
+Fastify Redis connection plugin; with this you can share the same Redis connection in every part of your server.

 Under the hood [ioredis](https://github.com/luin/ioredis) is used as client, the ``options`` that you pass to `register` will be passed to the Redis client.